 If your company wants to compete in the global marketplace, there’s no question you need to consider website translation and localization.
 Website translation is just one aspect of localization, but it’s an important part of the process.

-So once you’ve decided to translate your company’s website to the language of the market you’re targeting, how do you make sure it stands out among the competition?
-After all, English is the primary language of only 25 percent of internet users.
-It follows that many of the other 75 percent of internet users are conducting searches in some other language, meaning that website translation and multilingual SEO go hand-in-hand.
+Once you’ve decided to translate your company’s website to the language of the market you’re targeting, how do you make sure it stands out among the competition?
+After all, English is the primary language of only 26 percent of internet users.
+It follows that many of the other 74 percent of internet users are conducting searches in some other language, meaning that website translation and multilingual SEO go hand in hand.

 Incorporating Multilingual SEO Into Your Website Translation

-When you are confident you have a strong website in one language, determine the scope of your website translation project.
-Start with the pages that are most important to translate and localize in your target language, such as key product pages, customer service pages and other frequently visited pages.
+When you’re confident you have a strong website in one language, determine the scope of your website translation project.
+Start with the pages that are most important to translate and localize in your target language, such as key product pages, customer service pages, and other frequently visited pages.

 Next, conduct keyword research in the new target language to determine how to optimize those pages for terms that have high search volume but relatively low competition.
 Each page should include the target keyword throughout the page, including in the: